HindeLab/CellularBiophysics/README.md

-# Hinde Lab – Laboratory for Cellular Biophysics
+# Laboratory for Cellular Biophysics

-Welcome to the official website repository for the **Hinde Lab**, based in the School of Physics at the University of Melbourne.
+Welcome to the official website repository for the Laboratory for Cellular Biophysics, based in the School of Physics at the University of Melbourne.

 Our research focuses on developing and applying advanced fluorescence spectroscopy and live-cell imaging methods to uncover how nuclear architecture regulates genome function.

 ## Visit Our Website

 **https://cellularbiophysics.github.io/HindeLab.github.io**

-## Repository Contents

-This repository hosts the source code for the Laboratory for Cellular Biophysics website, including:
-- HTML pages
-- CSS styling
-- JavaScript components
-- Images and media assets